De-bugging a sync loop

 1. Head over to your Settings page in Contacts+ for Web.
 Take a look at which email accounts you've connected to Contacts+; these connected sources include Google Contacts, iCloud, and/or Exchange/Office 365/Outlook.

 2. Find the contact "Contacts+ Support" in one of your connected sources (Google Contacts, iCloud, or Exchange/Office 365/Outlook).
-To note, you'll want to find the "Contacts+ Support" contact outside of Contacts+; in other words, log into your Gmail, iCloud, or Exchange account in another tab and find "Contacts+ Support" in your contact list.
+To note, you'll want to find the "Contacts+ Support" contact outside of Contacts+; in other words, log into your Gmail, iCloud, or Outlook account in another tab and find "Contacts+ Support" in your contact list.

 3. If you're experiencing a syncing loop, you'll notice that this contact, "Contacts+ Support," has a section of notes in the notes field along with an "origin."
 This origin will either say Google, iCloud, or Exchange.